Carbon Capture and Storage: From Smart Infrastructure Adaptation to Nature-Based Solutions

 Thursday, 14th January 2021, 09.00 – 10.45 GMT

-The fourth Nordic-Irish Partnership event on Smart Cities focuses on smart solutions for carbon capture and storage (CCS) across the island of Ireland and the four Nordic countries, Denmark, Finland, Norway and Sweden.
+The fourth Nordic-Irish Partnership event on Smart Cities focused on smart solutions for carbon capture and storage (CCS) across the island of Ireland and the four Nordic countries, Denmark, Finland, Norway and Sweden.

 Both Ireland and Northern Ireland are committed to net-zero carbon emissions by 2050.
 Ireland, for example, is committed to reducing greenhouse gas emissions by, on average, 7% per annum for the next ten years.
 To fulfil this ambitious goal there is an urgent need for climate action and innovative smart solutions.